STATUTES

 Article 2

-This association aims to:
+This association serves to:

-– Promote, protect, manage and transmit the artistic and intellectual heritage of Alfred Wolfsohn, Roy Hart and the Roy Hart Theatre
+– Promote, protect, manage, and transmit the artistic and intellectual heritage of Alfred Wolfsohn, Roy Hart, and the Roy Hart Theatre;

 Article 3